 An empirical study is provided using industrial sector index data of TOPIX.
 We find the persistence in the volatilities and equicorrelations and the existence of strong cross leverage effects.
-In comparison with the univariate model, our DESV model achieves efficient out-ofsample portfolios with significantly lower variances.
+Model comparisons are conducted and our DESV model is found to outperform the univariate SV model and the multivariate GARCH-type model.

 Our proposed model may be extended to the block-equicorrelation model.
 As shown in this article, the equicorrelation assumption is very simple but useful.
 Meanwhile, the assumption seems to be too strong and runs counter to the intuition, especially when the number of dependent variables is very large.
-However, this is beyond the scope of this paper and we will pursue in our future work.
+However, this is beyond the scope of this paper and is left for our future work.